SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/249-how-do-i-use-my-creavite-co-key.md

 ## Using it on a profile banner

-1. Select the banner you’d like over at [https://auto.creavite.co/premium/discord-profile-banners](https://auto.creavite.co/premium/discord-profile-banners)
+1. Select the banner you'd like over at [https://auto.creavite.co/premium/discord-profile-banners](https://auto.creavite.co/premium/discord-profile-banners)
-2. Fill in the name you’d like on the banner and colour (if applicable), along with your email.
-Make sure to double check your email, as it’s where the final render will be delivered.
+2. Fill in the name you'd like on the banner and colour (if applicable), along with your email.
+Make sure to double check your email, as it's where the final render will be delivered.
 3. Enter your key in the coupon field and press the apply button.
-4. Simply press order, and you’ll get your banner delivered to your email within 20-30 minutes.
+4. Simply press order, and you'll get your banner delivered to your email within 20-30 minutes.

 ---